g2i/handbook/performance-plans.md

 3) the timeline
 4) the deadline for the next evaluation

-Managers can document this initial conversation and any subsequent conversations in a Google Doc which can be shared within the company as necessary.
+Managers can document this initial conversation and any subsequent conversations in Notion which can be shared within the company as necessary.
 Your manager should also be clear to you the employee that they're recording these items.
 Making you aware of that isn't meant to feel like a strike against you!
 It's meant to create transparency in the process of improving this aspect of your performance.
 Everyone on the same page, same goals and timelines, and awareness of the severity of the problem.

 ## STEP THREE: Revisit on deadline (TRIAGE)
 When you and your manager first spoke, they gave you a deadline for correcting the problem behavior.
 At that time your manager and you should have another conversation about whether or not they're seeing the improvement they want to see.
 In this second conversation, your manager should address the initial problem and if you've adequately taken the steps you discussed to improve your performance within the timeline you agreed to.